 Submit an Electronic Job Interest Card

-Whether actively interviewing or not, the Rochester Police Department is always looking for qualified recruits.
-If you are interested in employment opportunities with our Department then we encourage you to submit an electronic job interest card
+The Rochester Police Department is always looking for qualified recruits.
+If you are interested in employment with our Department then we encourage you to submit an electronic job interest card

 .
 This information will be maintained by the City of Rochester for a period of one year.
-It will be used to notify you of job opportunities as they become available.
-This includes police department positions and opportunities in other city departments.
+It will be used to notify you of job openings as they become available.
+This includes the Police Department as well as other departments in the city.

 Nature of Work